Here we outline some important information to note when filing an FIR including eligibility, steps and further actions.

 - You can send your complaint in writing and by post to the Superintendent of Police concerned.
 If the Superintendent of Police is satisfied with your complaint, he shall either investigate the case himself or order an investigation to be made.

 - You can file a private complaint before the court having jurisdiction.

 - You can also make a complaint to the State Human Rights Commission or the National Human Rights Commission if the police do nothing to enforce the law or does it in a biased and corrupt manner.

 Are there alternate steps available to filing an FIR?

 Yes, there are alternate steps to filing an FIR, for women.

-- Counselling: Counselling services would be provided to the aggrieved and she would be told about the status of law and various options available to her.
-(Step 1 or Step 2)
+- Counselling: Counselling services are provided to the aggrieved and she would be told about the status of law and various options available to her.

-- Resolution of the conflict through mediation/conciliation: the cell through its panel of experts would arrange for the mediation between the parties
+- Resolution through alternative methods: the NCW through its panel of experts would arrange for the mediation between the parties

 Safer India has a helpful FAQ feature on their website regarding FIR.

 The content provided here in no way claims to act as legal advice.
 In case you would like to offer feedback or suggest additional resources, kindly email email@example.com